 In order to develop a reluctant habit,

 first, we need to make the trigger visible, in fact, to make the trigger very visible.
-If it is a lighter that triggers the desire to smoke, then if you want to smoke, but the lighter in the most obvious place you can see.
+If it is a lighter that triggers the desire to smoke, then if you want to smoke, put the lighter in the most obvious place you can see.
 In turn, quitting smoking should keep the triggers that trigger smoking as far away as possible.

 Third, we want to make behavior simpler.
 The behavioral part of the habit is the most practical part.
 In order to develop the habit of exercising, no matter how it is triggered or how the desire is aroused, we eventually have to walk on the treadmill.
-So it is necessary to define the behavior simple enough.
+So it is necessary to define the behavior simply enough.

-Instead of running 20 minutes, 30 minutes every day, try to make the habit as easy to complete as possible to keep the daily execution uninterrupted.
+Instead of running 20 minutes, to 30 minutes every day, try to make the habit as easy to complete as possible to keep the daily execution uninterrupted.
 For example, as long as you change your clothes and get on the treadmill every day, you will complete today's habit.

 It sounds funny, but when you actually do it like this, you will find that you actually get on the treadmill and you will run automatically.
 Even if there is something that really prevents you from exercising that day, running two steps off the treadmill will not cause any psychological burden.